Kohn, Kohn & Colapinto represents whistleblowers who report fraud and violations of the federal and California False Claims Act

 Both federal and California State whistleblower protection laws allow employees to stop, report, or testify about an employer’s illegal, unhealthy, or unethical actions that violate public policies – without risking retaliation.

 Kohn, Kohn & Colapinto cases have set precedents preventing companies from using settlement agreements as a way to persuade an employee from reporting fraud to government regulators.
-Our whistleblower attorneys have advocated for key reforms protecting federal employees to be included in the Whistleblower Protection Enhancement Act and have recommended provisions that strengthened whistleblower protections for corporate employees to incorporate into the Dodd-Frank and Sarbanes-Oxley Act.
+Our whistleblower attorneys have advocated for key reforms that strengthened whistleblower protections for corporate employees that have been incorporated into the Dodd-Frank and Sarbanes-Oxley Act.